"I often think that the night is more alive

 I've been a night owl since my early teens so it only seems fitting that I found my passion in night photography.
-It was quite by accident and came at a time I was not thinking about taking up photography as a hobby.
+It was quite by accident and came at a time I was not thinking about taking up photography as a hobby nine years ago.

 After a couple of camera upgrades and tons of hours watching YouTube tutorials, I slowly became hooked.
 YouTube became my friend and I watched tutorial after tutorial on how to use manual mode, working with light, long exposure and understanding ISO, just to name a few.
 I did a few workshops, one of which was a night photography workshop.
 I found my passion and there was nothing to hold me back.
 I tried different genres and even had a go at starting a family lifestyle photography business but photographing people only made me anxious.
 With an already stressful day job, I needed something calming.

 "At night, when the sky is full of stars and the sea is still you get the wonderful sensation that you are floating in space." ~ Natalie Wood